randy-rebucas/lingkod-ph/docs/client-subscription-user-guide.md

-# Lingkod PH - Client Subscription User Guide
+# LocalPro - Client Subscription User Guide

-## Welcome to Lingkod PH Client Subscriptions! 🎉
+## Welcome to LocalPro Client Subscriptions! 🎉

 This guide will help you understand and make the most of our subscription plans designed to enhance your service discovery and booking experience.